emreercin/demoproms/_team/barbaros-yet.md

 layout: team
 ---

-Barbaros is an associate professor at the Department of Cognitive Science, Middle East Technical University, Ankara, Turkey.
+Dr. Barbaros Yet is an associate professor at the Department of Cognitive Science, Middle East Technical University, Ankara, Turkey.
 He is interested in decision-making and learning under uncertainty.
-He focuses on methodologies and techniques that combines human judgement, published evidence and uncertain data to improve learning.
-This includes the use of Bayesian approaches, causal and probabilistic graphical models for learning quantitative models that can be understood and revised by domain experts.
+Yet is the project PI.